nus-cs2103/website-base/admin/peer-evaluations.md

 **Extra Requirements:** [considered for participation marks]

 * Submitting peer evaluations is compulsory. ==If you routinely miss submitting peer evaluations, you forfeit your participation marks.==
 * TEAMMATES normally allows students to access it without using Google login.
-In this module, we ==require you to login to TEAMMATES using your Google account==. and update your
+In this module, we ==require you to login to TEAMMATES using your Google account==.
-* After you login to TEAMMATES, please complete the profile .
+* After you login to TEAMMATES, please complete your profile.
 CS2103 is a big class.
 This profile helps us to remember you better, even after the module is over.
 * Please upload a suitable profile photo.

 <panel header="Choosing a profile photo" expandable>